Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 This reframing has structural consequences for the Riemann Hypothesis.
 If number is formalised Distinction, then the Riemann zeta function ζ(s) is the structural encoding of how all Distinctions interfere with each other under complex weighting.
 Its non-trivial zeros are not analytic curiosities — they are the cancellation events where the accumulated wave of Distinction returns to its origin.
 The hypothesis that all such zeros lie on Re(s) = ½ becomes a statement about the nature of Distinction itself: that cancellation of Distinction always occurs at the Boundary — the self-symmetric fixed point that is neither "more Existence" nor "less Existence" but precisely the midpoint of both.

 The paper applies the KP Meta-System framework (Gew 2026) to number through the six-state path (Indeterminacy → Boundary → Distinction → Possibility → Existence → Continuation) and four irreducible dimensions (Interpretation / Structure / Regime / Operation).
 Natural number sits at the Distinction stage of this path — exactly as quantum physics sits at the Possibility stage.
 The Riemann Hypothesis is a Continuation test: it asks whether the Distinction structure sustains its deepest symmetry across all scales.
-The proof has resisted discovery not because the function is complicated, but because the proof requires bridging the generative layer (primes as irreducible Distinctions) to the aggregate (zeros as cancellation events) — a bridge that lives in the structural gap between Regime (度) and Interpretation (釋).
+The proof has resisted discovery not because the function is complicated, but because the proof requires bridging the generative layer (primes as irreducible Distinctions) to the aggregate (zeros as cancellation events) — a bridge that lives in the structural gap between Regime  and Interpretation .
 The regime boundary is visible.
 The derivation of that boundary from the interpretive structure of the primes has not been closed.

 ---